GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 deployments for Google Cloud with security, compliance, and best practices baked in.

-It introduces the concept of "templates" to wrap Terraform modules.
-Templates define configuration specific to your Google Cloud organization and structure.
+It introduces the concept of "templates".
+Templates can be used to generate multiple Terraform modules and configuration specific to your Google Cloud organization and structure.

 ## Why